meyskens/linux-itf/src/kubernetes/resources/README.md

 wp-mysql-headless     ClusterIP   None           <none>        3306/TCP   2m12s
 ```

 We see we have a `wp-mysql` service, which has an IP!
 The IP here can change and is only showed for information.
-Kubernetes also sets up DNS for us (yay!) so we can just call it using `wp-mysql` as hostname later.
+Kubernetes also sets up DNS for us (yay!) so we can just call it using `wp-mysql` as hostname later (in the same namespace).

 But wait where does it store data?